 On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
 Two members of each tank crew had to remain with the tank at all times and received their meals from food trucks.

-The morning of December 8, the officers were called to a meeting and informed of the Japanese attack on Pearl Harbor just hours earlier.
+On the morning of December 8, the officers were called to a meeting and informed of the Japanese attack on Pearl Harbor just hours earlier.
 After hearing the news, they returned to their companies and informed the enlisted men of the attack.

 When the members of HQ Company were told of the Japanese attack on Pearl Harbor they laughed.
 Having been in the Philippines for eighteen days, they believed that this was the start of the extended maneuvers.
 The company commander, Capt Fred Bruni, told them to listen up because what he was saying was the truth.
 He again told them that Pearl Harbor had been bombed, and they were given guns and told to clean them.
 As they did this, they still believed that they had started maneuvers.
 It was around noon that this belief was blown away.